• Skip to primary navigation

 Jump to Recipe Print Recipe

-These eggless cinnamon rolls are light, fluffy and pillowy soft, thanks to olive oil.
-They’re vegan, easy to make and ready in about 2 hours!
+These fluffy eggless cinnamon rolls are light and pillowy soft, thanks to olive oil.
+They're vegan, easy to make and ready in about 2 hours!

-eggless cinnamon rolls in a white baking dish
+Eggless cinnamon rolls with a walnut brown sugar glaze in a white baking dish on a white surface.

-Who doesn’t love soft, gooey cinnamon rolls, especially for breakfast?
-Especially if they are homemade!
-If you like classic cinnamon rolls, try these - they are amazing, too!
+Who doesn't love soft, gooey cinnamon rolls, especially for breakfast?
+Can you make cinnamon rolls without eggs?
+Absolutely!

 Jump to: